herrera-ignacio/cybersecurity-handbook/docusaurus/docs/networking/concepts/spof/README.md

-# Single Point of Failure
+# Single point of failure

 ![](2021-07-18-14-56-21.png)